Are you looking for a simple and effective calisthenics workout for abs?

 Now let’s go over a few other movement patterns that train the core for stability.
 While these are great to add to your routine, anti-extension should be your main focus.

 The next group of exercises are the anti-rotation exercises.
-These movements resisting twisting of your trunk.
+These movements resist the twisting of your trunk.

-As such, they strengthen the oblique muscles, which sit on either side of your rectus abdominis.
+As such, they strengthen the external oblique muscles, which sit on either side of your rectus abdominis.

 Some examples of anti-rotation exercises are:

 The third group of exercises are the anti-lateral flexion movements.